jacartailler/data100JC/challenge_5.md

 # Sum Investigation & Comparison
-Of the three sets of plots, the log of the population produced the most accurate prediction in my opinion.
+Of the three sets of plots, the non-log sums of the population produced the most accurate prediction in my opinion.
 The estimated population according to this analysis was off by only several hundred individuals.

 NOTE:  Some of the visualizations have taken on a "spiky" or "spotted" pattern.
 The TAs suggested that these artifacts are a result of errors in the data rather than in my code.
 I did my best to resolve the issue, but it has remained.
 I included them to show that I was able to construct the code properly.